y-scope/log-archival-bench/README.md

 ## Run Everything

-Follow the instructions in above to set up your virtual environment.
+Follow the instructions above to set up your virtual environment.

 Stay in the [Log Archival Bench](/) directory and run [scripts/benchall.py](/scripts/benchall.py).
 This script runs the tools \+ parameters in its "benchmarks" variable across all datasets under [data/](/data).